StevenWu2001/Yi-Bot/README.md

  - [Discord.js](https://discord.js.org/#/) <br/>

 ## A Quick Guide
-Since this bot is hosted remotely on Heroku, a **.env** file is required in order to run it locally.
+A **.env** file is required in order to run it locally.
 It needs to look like the following:
 ```
 BOTTOKEN = #YOUR DISCORD BOT TOKEN
 RIOTKEY = #YOUR RIOT API KEY